Impostor/Impostor/docs/Running-the-server.md

 docker run -p 127.0.0.1:22023:22023/tcp -p 22023:22023/udp -e IMPOSTOR_Server__PublicIp=your.public.ip.here aeonlucid/impostor:nightly
 ```

 Please replace `your.public.ip.here` with the public IP address of your server.
-This is the address Among Us will try to reach your client at.
+This is the address Among Us will try to reach your server at.

 To configure the docker container, either use environment variables or mount config.json in your container.